dorukolcmener/FOPatikaWebDB-Assignments/weeks/W1/BinarySearchTree.md

 ### Step 3:

-I selected 2 and 7 as roots and created the tree.
+I selected 2 and 7 as sub roots and created the whole tree:

 <img src="../../assets/BST-Project3.png" height=300/>